Wayfinding: Language

 An effective wayfinding system must convey information in the user's language.
 However, many modern wayfinding systems are used by people of varying linguistic backgrounds.
 Many modern wayfinding systems incorporate two or more languages in order to effectively communicate information to all users.
 This is notable in regions with more than one official language, international tourist hubs and regions with large populations of international students or migrants.
 The use of English is also appearing more in signage around the world as a result of its widespread use as a global vehicle of communication.
 The International Organization for Standardization (ISO), in ISO 28564-2 Public Information Guidance Systems: Guidelines for the Design and Use of Location and Direction Signs, recommends using English when a language other than the official language is required.

 When it is necessary to use two or more languages and scripts within a wayfinding system, careful consideration must be paid to how the languages are treated visually.
-Differences in the visual size and weight, colour, or column width of each language may indicate a status difference and result in mistrust from one linguistic group.
+Differences in the visual size and weight, colour, positioning, or column width of each language may indicate a status difference and result in mistrust from one linguistic group.
 Furthermore, achieving visual parity in text across languages and scripts may be challenging due to their potential many differences including unique characters and accents, changing x-heights due to the presence or absence of uppercase and lowercase letterforms, and distinct character forms.

 Examples

-Wayfinding hub sign with map in Stoke-on-Trent, England.
-These types of signs provide more information about the surrounding area through the inclusion of maps and written text.

 Modern wayfinding systems are increasingly incorporating research from diverse fields, including spatial semiotics, information design, and cognitive science, to better understand how users navigate urban space and interpret elements like symbols and written text.
 This research helps refine these systems, making them more intuitive and effective in guiding people through complex environments.

 Urban wayfinding

+Legible London wayfinding hub sign with map.
+These types of signs provide more information about the surrounding area through the inclusion of maps and written text.

 An example of an urban wayfinding scheme is the Legible London Wayfinding system, which is now considered the largest urban wayfinding system in the world and consists of over 1500 signs, which appear inside tube stations, on bus shelters and bicycle hire stations, and on digital screens and printed maps.

 The Dublin City wayfinding scheme was implemented in 2011, installing bilingual Gaelic-English pedestrian wayfinding signage around the city, focusing on key areas such as major streets, cultural and tourist attractions, and public spaces rather than commercial services.

 The Brisbane City Centre pedestrian wayfinding system is an example of a multilingual urban wayfinding system developed for a growing population of international migrants and tourists from the Asia Pacific.
 The system consists of fingerposts and hub signs, and lists information in English, traditional Chinese, Arabic, Japanese, and Korean.

 In 2011, Nashville, Tennessee introduced a wayfinding sign and traffic guidance program to help tourists navigate the city center.

 In 2021, Jakarta introduced a wayfinding sign and signage on Public transport corridor and Transit oriented development, in covered all cities and satellite cities of Jakarta.